FlipsideCrypto/sui-models/models/descriptions/columns.md

 Fully qualified Move type identifier for coins/tokens.
 Format: {package}::{module}::{struct}.
 Example: '0x2::sui::SUI' for native SUI token.
 Essential for DeFi analytics, token classification, and cross-asset analysis.
 {% enddocs %}

+{% docs ctoken_amount %}
+The amount of cTokens (certificate tokens) minted or burned in the transaction.
+These receipt tokens represent a share of the lending pool and accrue value as interest is earned.
+The amount is in raw units before decimal adjustment.
+Used for tracking pool shares and calculating redemption values.
+Example: 1000000 (1 cToken with 6 decimals).
+{% enddocs %}

 {% docs amount %}
 Token quantity in the smallest unit (MIST for SUI).
 Integer value; 1 SUI = 1,000,000,000 MIST.
 Used for precise financial calculations, balance tracking, and token flow analysis.
 Example: 1000000000.
 {% enddocs %}